 Aperture

-We all know that if you want to shoot at the widest apertures, you need to invest in expensive lenses.
-But why?
+So if you want to shoot at the widest apertures, you need to invest in expensive lenses.
+But what makes them expensive?

 Why are lenses with wide apertures so expensive?

-Because of the more advanced mechanics within the lens, professional lenses are ideal for:
+Expensive lenses have more advanced mechanics within the lens, so professional lenses are ideal for:

 If you look at kit lenses – the zoom lenses supplied with consumer camera bodies – you’ll see that the aperture is written as f/3.5-5.6, for example.
 One such lens is the Nikon AF-S DX NIKKOR 18-105mm f/3.5-5.6G ED VR Lens, which is the kit lens supplied with the Nikon D7000.

-Nearly 1.5 f-stops is also a big difference in depth of field.
+Nearly 1.5 f-stops is also a big difference in depth of field, so it’ll be harder to get a blurry background.

 Focus – autofocus motors

 The autofocus motor of an expensive lens is superior to a lower quality, cheap lens.
-Focus motors in expensive lenses are able to lock onto the subject so much faster, and they’re quieter.
+Focus motors in expensive lenses can lock onto the subject so much faster, and they’re quieter.
+This increases the chance of sharp focus with moving subjects.

 Image quality